EpiCoronaHack/Hackathon2020/Data/README.md

 [Singaporean case data](https://www.moh.gov.sg/covid-19/past-updates).
 Updates from Singapore's Ministry of Health on Singaporean nCoV cases, fairly detailed.
 We believe that no one has analysed this data yet - they could be used to estimate the serial interval among these cases.

+A new cluster dataset, courtesy of Dongxuan Chen and Jacco Wallinga at RIVM in the Netherlands.
+This data needs a Mandarin-speaking person to do re-entry (for error checking); then it could be used to re-estimate key parameters: incubation period, time between infection and symptoms.
+It would also be fun to create interactive network visualizations for this dataset.
+See files for Tianjin.